LowellInstruments/ddt/README.md

 - Edit file ```settings/_li_all_macs_to_sn.yml``` with the project's MACs.
 - Edit file ```run_dds.sh``` with the project's credentials.
 Lowell Instruments will do this for you.
+- Edit file ``settings/ddh.json`` by opening the "Setup" tab on DDH and add your loggers' macs.
 - Disable ``xscreensaver``.
 Go to Rpi menu, click "Preferences" and "Screen Saver".
 Disable it.
 - Remove the Bluetooth and software updater icons from the panel.
 - Remove any unwanted wi-fi credentials left.